TheDavSmasher/BossesHelper/README.md

 ## Lua Helper Functions

 Thoughout the document, there is a mention of helper functions provided to the Lua environment used to run all attacks, events, and setup.
 It uses all helper functions pre-existing from the Lua Cutscenes mod made by Cruor.
+These helper functions can be found [here](https://maddie480.ovh/lua-cutscenes-documentation/modules/helper_functions.html).
 Additional helper functions specific to this mod have also been added.
 You can find these helper functions [here](boss_helper_functions.md).

 A small layout with hyperlinks to each of these functions can be found [here](boss_helper_functions_layout.md).